elastic/apm/specs/agents/tracing-instrumentation-messaging.md

 - **`context.message.age.ms`**: optional for message/record receivers only (transactions or spans).
 A numeric field indicating the message's age in milliseconds.
 Relevant for transactions and `receive` spans that receive valid messages.
 There is no accurate definition as to how this is calculated.
-If the messaging framework provides a timestamp for the message- agents may use it.
-Otherwise, the sending agent can add a timestamp _indicated as milliseconds since epoch UTC_ to the message's metadata to be retrieved by the receiving agent.
-If a timestamp is not available- agents should omit this field.
+If the messaging framework provides a timestamp for the message- agents may use it (subtract the message/record timestamp from the read timestamp).
+If a timestamp is not available- agents should omit this field or find an alternative and document it in this spec.
+For example, the sending agent can add a timestamp to the message's metadata to be retrieved by the receiving agent.
 Clock skews between agents are ignored, unless the calculated age (receive-timestamp minus send-timestamp) is negative, in which case the agent should report 0 for this field.
-- **`context.message.routing-key`**: optional.
+- **`context.message.routing_key`**: optional.
 Use only where relevant.
 Currently only RabbitMQ.

 #### Transaction context fields